 - Exercise Physiologist, Lifestyle and Weight Management Consultant

 - Cardiac Exercise Physiologist

-In the United States, there were 15,100 jobs for Exercise Physiologist in 2016.
+There were about 15,100 jobs for Exercise Physiologist in 2016 (in the United States).
 New jobs are being produced at a rate of 13.2% which is above the national average.
 The Bureau of Labor Statistics predicts 2,000 new jobs for Exercise Physiologist by 2026.
-Due to new job openings and attrition, there will be an average of 1,100 job openings in this field each year.
+There will be an estimated 1,100 positions for Exercise Physiologist per year.

 The states with the most job growth for Exercise Physiologist are Washington, Nevada, and Colorado.
 Watch out if you plan on working in Wyoming, Rhode Island, or North Dakota.
 These states have the worst job growth for this type of profession.

 Exercise Physiologists make between $34,410 and $78,810 a year.

 Exercise Physiologists who work in California, New York, or Virginia, make the highest salaries.